Development

 Robin is a consultant at Kodemaker, and takes pride in reducing complexity in every project he's involved with.
 He's the creator of the Gren programming language, and was previously a core contributor to the Elm programming language.

 There seems to be a new language coming out every month, but most of them are surprisingly similar.
-They all focus on instructing the machine on how to do work through a series of ifs, loops, numeric calculation and object creation.
-Figuring out what code does requires decoding these instructions into a mental model the result it produces.
+They tend to focus on instructing the machine on how to do work through a series of ifs, loops, numeric calculation and object creation.
+To a machine, this is fine.
+To a human, this is not ideal.
+Figuring out what code does requires decoding these instructions into a mental model of the result it produces.

 In this talk Robin, an earlier Elm contributor and the current lead developer of Gren, shares his ideas for the "programming language of the future".